thinkocapo/hash-tronic/README.md

 ## Overview
-Hashtronic was conceived as a trading arbitrage bot that sends ether to the [EOS Crowdsale Smart Contract](https://github.com/EOSIO/eos-token-distribution) in exchange for EOS tokens (ERC-20).
-Currently this repo has code for sending ether from one address to another (eos Contract address or a personal Account address).
+Hashtronic was conceived as a trading arbitrage bot that sends ether to the [EOS Crowdsale Smart Contract](https://github.com/EOSIO/eos-token-distribution) in exchange for EOS tokens (ERC-20), which then get re-sold on an exchange for even more ether than you started with.

-Skip to section **Sending Ether**

-There are notes in /docs about running your own ethereum node called [geth](https://github.com/ethereum/go-ethereum/wiki/geth) but for simplicity I've chosen to connect to [MyEtherWallet's geth node](https://www.myetherapi.com/)'s
+Currently this repo has code for sending ether from one address to another (can be to the EOS contract address or any personal Account address).

-"geth is the the command line interface for running a full ethereum node implemented in Go"
+There are instructions in [/docs](https://github.com/thinkocapo/hash-tronic/tree/dev/docs) on how to run an ethereum node using [geth](https://github.com/ethereum/go-ethereum/wiki/geth), the command line interface for running a full ethereum node implemented in Go.

-Trading arbitrage will eventually do the following.
-Currently step 1 is working and is documented in great detail.
-See the 'sendEther' method here...
-1. Send ether from your account address to the to E0S contract address.
-2. Claim your E0S tokens the next day by calling the eos contract's claimAll() method, using your account address.
-3. Send your E0S tokens to a crypto trading exchange by hitting their API.
-4. Perform a trade of E0S-to-ETH using the exchange's API.
-5. Send this ether back to your account address.
-6. The quantity of this ETH is greater than what you started with in Step 1.
-7. Repeat from Step 1.
+But for simplicity I've chosen to connect to [MyEtherWallet's geth node](https://www.myetherapi.com/).

 ## GETTING STARTED - How to Send Ether
 1. Select which ethereum node (geth) you'll be connecting to in index.js/L....
 I recommend the MyEtherWallet node but you have other options in eth-nodes.js.
 See docs/geth-node.md for notes on how to run your own.